About Us

 When I began teaching 32 years ago, I was, like all other new teachers, merely mimicking what I had experienced.
 It worked, but it didn’t feel right.
 I felt like some students got left out, I was doing more work than the students, and they were just playing at school to get to the next square on the game board.
 As I encountered various mentors, got my graduate degree in Curriculum and Instruction, and gained experience both as a teacher and as a mother, I got better at engaging teenagers.
 Every new thing I encountered (cooperative learning, inquiry method, PBL), you name it… I tried it.
 At every conference that I went to, I sought the answer to my persistent question: “Will this be the magic bullet that would make all students entering my class have brains like sponges, eager for connection, and invested in their own learning?”
 Time and time again, I harvested useful strategies and applied them in my classroom, but none proved to be the solution that I was looking for.

-Then, about 7 years ago, Dave and I were sitting in our office, discussing our mutual frustration about the endless talk of grades, the constant “How do I get an A?” from students and parents alike.
+Then, about 7 years ago, I was sitting in our office, discussing our mutual frustration about the endless talk of grades, the constant “How do I get an A?” from students and parents alike.
 It was always US doing stuff TO the students.
 We talked every day for months.
 He came up with a plan closely related to Standards-Based Grading and started playing with it in his classes.
 I tried a modified version in my classes the next semester, seeing interesting results.

 This was also around the time when NGSS was being rolled out more formally and universally.
 I integrated the Science and Engineering Practices and Disciplinary Core Ideas into my new assessment scheme.
 Over the next few years, we rejiggered, revised, overhauled, and tweaked the approach.
 And saw amazing transformations.
 All of this is described in the book we later published in 2021, called “Going Gradeless”.
 We developed The Learning Progression Model (LPM) with the intention of creating a more supportive learning environment for all students.
 Guiding students through the development of specific skills, teachers use a flexible and systemized framework across all content areas and course levels.
 While de-emphasizing traditional letter and number grades (or to eliminate them completely), we developed a model that supports strengths-based, descriptive feedback, shifting the focus of student learning from results to process.